UniStudents/Saffron/docs/source_files/source_file.md

 Increasing the option `delayBetweenRequests` (in milliseconds) will put a distance between the request.

+This option will override the configuration option [`workers.delayBetweenRequests`](../configuration#delayBetweenRequests).

 ### `amount`
 Default value: `workers.articles.amount`

 The maximum amount of articles that saffron will return for this source for each scraping job.

+This option will override the configuration option [`articles.amount`](../configuration#articlesamount).

 ### `includeContentAttachments`
 Default value: `true`

 If the generated article's attachments will contain the extracted urls from article's content.

+This option will override the configuration option [`articles.includeContentAttachments`](../configuration#articlesincludeContentAttachments).

 ### `enconding`
 The encoding of the website.